Skip to main content

 Integration (connection) to NetSuite

 Calxa connects to NetSuite using the OAuth 2.0 Client Credentials Flow (M2M).
 Configuration for this integration must be performed in both NetSuite and Calxa.
 Once configured the client credentials flow does not require any user interaction for Calxa to sync data from NetSuite.
 The certificate used for authentication is valid for 1 year, and therefore must be renewed annually.
 The certificate may also be revoked at any time in the NetSuite integration configuration.
+See NetSuite Integration for setup instructions.

 User Access Rights Required